 \subsubsection{Classification scheme}

 The classification based deep face representation learning is derived from the general object classification task.
 Each class corresponds to an identity that contains a number of faces of the same person.
-The softmax training loss is the most widely used supervision for classification task, which consists of a fully-connected (FC) layer, the softmax function and the cross-entropy loss.
+The softmax loss function is the most widely used supervision for classification task, which consists of a fully-connected (FC) layer, the softmax function and the cross-entropy loss.
 For face representation learning, DeepFace~\cite{taigman2014deepface} and DeepID~\cite{Sun2014DeepID} are the pioneers of utilizing softmax to predict the probability over a large number of identities of training data.
 Their training loss function can be formulated as follows:

-where $N$ is the batch size, $c$ is the number of classes (identities), $W_{y_{i}}$ is the ground-truth weight vector of sample $x_{i}$ in the FC layer, and $b_{j}$ is the bias term.
+where $N$ is the batch size, $c$ is the number of classes (identities), $y_i$ is the ground-truth label of sample $x_i$, $W_{y_{i}}$ is the ground-truth weight vector of sample $x_{i}$ in the FC layer, and $b_{j}$ is the bias term.
 The term inside the logarithm is the predicted probability on the ground-truth class.
 The training objective is to maximize this probability.

-Based on the softmax training loss, some methods studied the effect of normalization on the feature and the weight vectors, and reformulated the objective with the cosine similarity between them.
-L2-softmax~\cite{ranjan2017l2} first proposed to normalize the feature vectors to lie on a hypersphere of a fixed radius.
-Besides, NormFace~\cite{wang2017normface} and COCO loss~\cite{Liu2017RethinkingFD} studied the necessity of the normalization operation and applied $L_{2}$ normalization constraint on both features and weights with omitting the bias term $b_{j}$.
-To effectively train the normalized features, they employ a scale factor to re-scale the cosine similarity between the features and the weights.
-Moreover, instead of directly using $L_{2}$ normalization on features, Ring loss~\cite{zheng2018ring} introduced a soft normalization that can gradually constrain the norm of features to the target norm value.
-In summary, the normalized softmax can be reformulated as:
+Based on the softmax loss function, NormFace~\cite{wang2017normface} and COCO loss~\cite{Liu2017RethinkingFD} study the necessity of the normalization operation and apply $L_{2}$ normalization constraint on both features and weights with omitting the bias term $b_{j}$.
+To effectively train with the normalized features, a scale factor is adopted to re-scale the cosine similarity between the features and the weights.
+Specifically, the normalized softmax loss function can be reformulated as